 Crawdad feeds really give you the opportunity to showoff you cooking skills, but the basics will do just fine.
 Fill the 16 quart stock pot with 6 quarts of water.
 Add 1/2 cup of Crab Boil, 1/2 cup of salt, 4 bay leaves, 4 cloves of garlic and a rough chopped onion.

 Bring the water to a boil.
 Add the potatoes to the boiling water.
 Boil the potatoes until nearly done.
 The potatoes should offer some resistance when poked with a round sharp toothpick.
 Add the corn.
 Return to a boil and boil for seven minutes.
-Add the crawdads and boil for 5 to 7 minutes.
-Remover the immersion basket, drain and serve.
+Add the crawdads and boil for 7 minutes.
+Remove the immersion basket, drain and serve.

 90.4 Coast Route directions for visitors traveling north on Three Capes Scenic Loop.
 Highway 101 goes inland to Tillamook once you have crossed over the Little Nestucca River just east of Nestucca Bay.
 The route along the coast continues to Pacific City by turning left from Highway 101 onto Brooten Road.
 Brooten Road is the beginning of the Three Capes Scenic Loop.
 The miles listed for the Three Capes Scenic Loop reflect the distance actual distance traveled on the individual roads that comprise the Three Capes Scenic Loop for a total of 37.9 highway miles beginning at the intersection of Hwy 101 and Brooten Road and ending at the intersection of Hwy 101 and 3rd Street (Netarts Hwy) in the City of Tillamook.